hilfazer/Projects/Godot/DungeonCrawler/README.txt

 - GUI

 After playing some Divinity: Original Sin i've got some ideas and decided to redo this project.
-This is why there's currently less functionality than before.
+Loading game will assign players units to a host.
+Currently loading can only be done via GameMenu, not MainMenu.

 Notable scripts/scenes:
 * Connector.gd - Connects components of the system with signals and slots.
 AutoLoad.
 * MainMenu.tscn - Starting scene of the project.
 * NewGame.tscn - Scene where new game is hosted, players join the lobby and create their characters.
-* Game.gd - Main node for live gaming session.
+* GameScene.tscn - Main node for live gaming session.
 Created by Connector.gd.
 * Module.gd - An interface for modules.
 Modules are supposed to be something like Modules in NWN.
 * LevelBase.tscn - Base scene for levels.
 Level contains tilemap, units and player spawn points.
 * Network.gd - AutoLoad to handle hosting/joining game and registering connected clients.